Special Interest Vehicle Concession Scheme guide

 You and anyone driving your special interest vehicle must only use the vehicle for:

-• is either
+• either

-• participating in processions for which a Special Events Permit has been issued under the Transport Operations (Road Use Management –Accreditation and Other Provisions) Regulation 2015.
+• participating in processions for which a Special Events Permit has been issued under the Transport Operations (Road Use Management – Accreditation and Other Provisions) Regulation 2015.

 • exhibiting the vehicle in displays, fetes or similar functions conducted for religious, charitable or educational purposes.